-Despite coronavirus this AGS demonstrates that the Council's governance arrangements have remained fit for purpose, even when flexed, for example by invoking the Council's emergency powers and holding Cabinet, Council and committee meetings virtually.
-There has been no detriment on the Council's ability to deliver its services.
+Despite coronavirus this AGS demonstrates that the Council's governance arrangements have remained fit for purpose during 2021/22.
+There has been no significant detriment on the Council's ability to deliver its services as a result of coronavirus.

 Equalities